We believe that all gifts and talents are God-given and should be developed in a way which is pleasing to Him.

 Years 6 and 7 provide students with a broad foundation for studies in subsequent years.
 Students will have a ‘home teacher’ for a number of subjects, supported by an increasing range of teachers for more specialised subjects.

-Year 6 subjects: English, Mathematics, Science, Studies of Society & Environment (Geography and History) and Bible Studies; complemented by Art, Health, Integrated Learning, Languages (German and Japanese), Music, and Physical Education.
+Year 6 subjects: English, Mathematics, Science, Studies of Society & Environment (Geography and History) and Bible Studies; complemented by Art, Health, Integrated Learning, Languages (Spanish and Japanese), Music, and Physical Education.

-Year 7 subjects: English, Mathematics, Science and Bible Studies; currently complemented by: Art, Business, Dramatic Arts, Geography, German, Health & Physical Education, History, Integrated Learning, Japanese, Media Studies, and Music.
+Year 7 subjects: English, Mathematics, Science and Bible Studies; currently complemented by: Art, Business, Dramatic Arts, Geography, Spanish, Health & Physical Education, History, Integrated Learning, Japanese, Media Studies, and Music.

 Building on solid foundations in Years 8 and 9